 - The wings that they have are actually transparent and also protect them from predators

-- Their wings are divided in four parts and not two as popularly believed
+- Their wings are divided into four parts and not two as popularly believed

-- There are around hundred thousand different species of butterflies around the world
+- There are around a hundred thousand different species of butterflies around the world

 Despite the romantic notions surrounding the butterflies, the sad fact is that they tend to have relatively short lifespans and most butterflies only live a few weeks at the most.
 In fact, the longest-lived adult butterfly has a lifespan of only one year.
 However, different species of butterflies have different lifespans.